invokablegmbh/jar_columnrow/Documentation/Index.rst

 **Extension Manual**

-This documentation is for the TYPO3 extension <extkey>.
+This documentation is for the TYPO3 extension Jar ColumnRow.

 ..
 Note for editors:
 ..   temporarily removed from menu: